-A traditional Polynesian ceremony takes place on a white-sand beach, and generally has you dressed up with white pareu (sarongs) and adorned with tropical fresh flower crowns and leis.
+A traditional Tahitian wedding ceremony typically takes place on a white-sand beach, and generally has you dressed up with white pareu (sarongs) and adorned with tropical fresh flower crowns and leis.

 As the ceremony concludes and while being wrapped in a “Tifaifai” (Tahitian quilt), the newlywed couple is given Tahitian names to commemorate their symbolic Tahitian wedding.

-A traditional Tahitian ceremony is one very festive, which will entertain your guests with energetic dancings to drum music.
-Most are template ceremonies where you will not find much room for customization, but reading your personal vows.
-I will however make sure that it adjusts to your wedding vision, style and colors, so that it blends naturally in the overall experience.
+A traditional Tahitian wedding ceremony is one very festive celebration, which will entertain your guests with energetic dancings to drum music.
+These are template ceremonies which really just consist of traditional blessings without any story-telling about the couple, so you will not find much room for customization, but reading your personal vows.
+I will however make sure that it adjusts to your wedding vision, style and colors, so that it blends naturally in the overall wedding experience.

 Photo © Next Exit